 Like that of the great Amsterdam master Rembrandt, Vermeer's treatment of the female figure is full of tenderness and sympathy, traits that would become a hallmark of Vermeer's art.
 The cut of the satin garment seems to suggest contemporary fashion and its color may even anticipate Vermeer's life-long fascination with the yellow, which he later repeated when painting the voguish, fur-trimmed morning jackets typical of his interior scenes.
-Art critics hold that the sweeping brushwork of the gown of Diana is reminiscent of Venetian Renaissance painting, although its clumsy handling clearly suggests the young painter's less than expert command of the brush.
-Nonetheless, a certain broadness of modeling and brushwork would always distinguish Vermeer from the fijnschilder (fine painters), whose themes, compositions and techniques would later influence the painter.
+Art critics hold that the sweeping brushwork of Dian's gown is reminiscent of Venetian Renaissance painting, although its clumsy handling clearly suggests the young painter's less than expert command of the brush.
+Nonetheless, a certain broadness of modeling and brushwork would always distinguish Vermeer from the fijnschilderen (fine painters), whose themes, compositions and techniques would later influence the painter.
 Even though Vermeer's mature paintings are far more descriptive and detailed than the present Diana, he never attempted to compete with the truly microscopic attention to detail that characterized that school.

 Of the four Nymphs, only Callisto in the upper right can be identified by name.
-It is curious that Vermeer chose to portray three of them fully clad since painters had enthusiastically exploited the theme to explore for its potentially erotic content.
+Curiously, Vermeer chose to portray three of them fully clad since painters had enthusiastically exploited the theme to explore for its potentially erotic content.